Loading Dock Leveler

 - Lowest cost relative to powered pit leveler models

 While a mechanical dock leveler is the right choice for simple operations, it may not be suitable for high-traffic areas.
-When there is frequent loading and unloading, it can be optimal to select a more efficient leveler model that does not involve so much physical exertion by employees.
+When there is frequent loading and unloading, it can be optimal to select a more efficient leveler model that does not involve so much physical exertion by employees as mechanical dock levelers tend to.

 Hydraulic levelers are powered versions of pit levelers, and they are overall very similar to the standard mechanical dock leveler model.
 Workers do not have to pull a chain to raise the leveler or walk across its surface to lower it into place.
 These assets use power pack reservoirs embedded in the loading dock concrete.
 Some only have powered decks, while in other models both the deck and the lip run on the power packs.